 The Audit and Risk Committee assists the Board to fulfil its oversight responsibilities relating to MLA's risk management framework, the company's financial reporting, internal control structure and the internal and external audit functions.
-In keeping with community expectations, the Chair of the Board.
+In keeping with community expectations, the Chair of the committee is not the Chair of the Board.